B8ni/bottoni/_posts/2022-08-07-fail-learning-ai-post.md

 **5 months ago I restarted again**.
 The approach to Machine Learning was gradually different and this seems to be very efficient and effective.

 I followed [FastAI course](https://course.fast.ai/).
-In one week a completed all lectures and developed a simple system:
+In one week I completed all lectures and developed a simple system:
 - a box classifier which identified the kind of box with an accuracy of 97%;
 - a web app, which took a picture, sent it to the model and showed the result;
 - everything deployed in test environment.

 Hope to show it as soon as my current company will make it possible.

 It was funny, I accomplished more in that week then in 6 years of try and fail. **But everything died again**.

 I was got overwhelmed with work.
 It pushed me to say goodbye to Machine Learning.